anime19/signup/README.md

-# A Simple Contact Form developed using plain JAVASCRIPT
+#  Registration-LogIn Form
+## Used local storage to store the credentials